dEAduction/dEAduction/CONTRIBUTING_V2.md

 Scope is optional, it is the (precise) part that was changed (e.g. a class, function or module name or a combination of all that).
 Precision is up to you, use it if necessary.
 In doubt, use a scope.
 Finally, the summary *should* be the shortest possible sentence describing the commit.
-It *should* begin with a capital letter and *must not* end with a period.
+It *should* begin with a capital letter and *must not* end with a period, it *should* also be in present tense.
 The combination of the mandatory part and type, and optionally the scope, help you identify which commits in the git log are most relevant to you.
 The scope helps identifying which parts of the project are changed.

 The body of the commit message *may* be used to provide additional information about the changes, such as technical explanations.